DaveParillo/cisc192-reader/src/chapter8/review-2.rst

-         Let's write the code for the ``unicorn_power`` function. unicorn_power takes a unicorn as a parameter and sets isSparkly to true and changes the color to rainbow.
+         Let's write the code for the ``unicorn_power`` function. unicorn_power takes a unicorn as a parameter and sets is_sparkly to true and changes the color to rainbow.
          Put the necessary blocks of code in the correct order.

          .. code-block:: cpp